FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

 }
 ```

-The `=` equal sign is called a `logical operator'.
+The `=` equal sign is called a logical operator'.
-`== or =` True when both values ​​are equal.
+`== or =` True when both values are equal.
-`!= or /=` True if the two values ​​are different.
+`!= or /=` True if the two values are different.
 `<` True if the number on the left is less than the number on the right.
 `>` True if the left hand side is greater than the right hand side number.
 `<=` True if the number on the left is less than or equal to the number on the right.
 `>=` True if the number on the left is greater than or equal to the number on the right.

 ```
-if ( South Korea /= North Korea ) { print "True." } else { print "False." }
+if ( South Korea /= North Korea ) { print "true." } else { print "false." }
 ```
 ```
 * Output message when the above code is executed
 Oh yeah.
 ```
 The `if` command executes the next command when the condition is true.
 The `else` command executes the next command when the condition is false.
 In the above syntax, `/=` is true when the two values ​​are different, so "True." is output.
-If the two values ​​are equal, "False." will be output because the two values ​​are not different.
+If the two values are equal, "False." will be output because the two values are not different.

 ```
 if ( "first value" = "second value" )
     if ( "third value" = "fourth value" )
-        print The first and second values ​​are the same, the third and fourth values ​​are the same
+        print The first and second values are the same, the third and fourth values are the same
 ```
 ```
 if ( "first value" = "second value" & "third value" = "4th value" )
-    print The first and second values ​​are the same, the third and fourth values ​​are the same
+    print The first and second values are the same, the third and fourth values are the same
 ```
 The meaning of the source code above and below is the same.
 Only true if the condition before or after `& or &&` is true.